Simulating open quantum systems by applying SU(4) to quantum master equations: Applying SU (4) to the quantum master equation

 where $C_{q,q_3,\sigma_3}^{m,n}$ are complex coefficients, and $|n\rangle$ is the photon Fock state.
 The Lindblad operators can be written compactly:

 The completeness of $\mathcal{O}_{+,-,3}$ and $a$ implies that an arbitrary Hamiltonian can be expressed by them, {\em e.g.} from Eq.~(\ref{eq:hamiltonian}),

-Combining Eqs.~(\ref{liv}) and (\ref{ham}) with the action rules of the {\em SU}(4) and photon operators on the basis states (see supplementary material) gives a closed solution of Eq.~(\ref{eq1}).
+Combining Eqs.~(\ref{liv}) and (\ref{ham}) with the action rules of the {\em SU}(4) and photon operators on the basis states (see Appendix \ref{app2}) gives a closed solution of Eq.~(\ref{eq1}).
 In general, this can be solved analytically or numerically with standard methods.